 - 7. Push the grille into the frame and tighten the thumb screws or push the tabs in to secure the grille to the frame. - 8.
-Follow the "Turning On / Starting the Air handler" in SECTION4: Startup and Shutdown Instructions in this manual.
+Follow the "Turning On / Starting the Air handler" in SECTION 4: Startup and Shutdown Instructions on page 5 of these instructions.